 To claim house rent allowance one has to submit documents as listed below:

-- Employees who seek to claim House rent allowance needs to submit a rent agreement for the current financial year.
+- Employees who seek to claim HRA needs to submit a rent agreement for the current financial year.

 - If annual rent exceeds Rs 1 lakh, then the employee has to submit the pan card of the landlord for purpose of claiming House Rent Allowance.